fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 ### Running and debugging the tests

 <!-- Vielä osan lopuksi muutamia huomioita Cypressin toimintaperiaatteesta sekä testien debuggaamisesta. -->
-Lastly some notes on how Cypress works and debugging your tests.
+Finally, some notes on how Cypress works and debugging your tests.

 <!-- Cypressissä testien kirjoitusasu antaa vaikutelman, että testit ovat normaalia javascript-koodia, ja että voisimme esim. yrittää seuraavaa: -->
 The form of the Cypress tests gives the impression, that the tests are normal JavaScript code, and we could for example try this: